wdherndon/FullStackEmbedded.github.io/index.md

 # What we do
 Having a great vision doesn't get you anywhere if you don't have concrete goals.
-At its core, Full Stack Embedded is all about sharing knowledge and empowering people through submersion courses, but there are lots of things we do beyond that.
+At its core, Full Stack Embedded is all about sharing knowledge and empowering people through immersion courses, but there are lots of things we do beyond that.

 ## Open source hardware for the real world